FAQs / Help

 You’re welcome to bring packed lunches, but we do have a Cadbury World self-service café, which is situated off the Reception area.
 Lunches and light snacks, hot and cold drinks are available during opening hours (hot lunch choices are available 11.30am-3pm).
 When it’s busy, a range of hot and cold snacks and refreshments is also available from a kiosk in the Play Area.
 Schools can also take advantage of our packed lunch deal to make things simple on your trip.

 No, but for every 8 students a member of school staff goes free.
-Please note that students are not allowed in the packaging plant unsupervised.

 The minimum group size is 15.
 We don’t have a maximum size but do talk to us if you have any concerns.

-Yes we do – let us know the details when you arrive at the booking desk.
+For school visits, yes we do – let us know the details when you arrive at the booking desk.

 Yes, our Education Team give talks, but you’ll need to book one with your trip.
 Click here for information on Education Talks.
 Information on talks is featured within the schools section.